Why Do we Need School Councils ?

 What happens at School Council Meetings?

-School Council bring to meetings ideas which have come from classes or adult staff in school these will be discussed and decisions made
+School Councillors bring to meetings ideas which have come from classes or adult staff in school.
+These will be discussed and decisions made.

 The School Council discuss many agenda items throughout the year.
 Some examples of the issues that are frequently discussed at meetings are: